molecule/molecule.github.io/_post/skincare-and-haircare.md

   - [Hada Labo Premium Lotion] - (If my skin feels extra dry)
   - [Stratia Liquid Gold] - (1 pump or 2, if needed) mixed with 3 drops of [TO - 100% Organic Cold-Pressed Rose Hip Seed Oil]
 - Actives (Monday, Wednesday, Friday)
+  - Finacea 15% Rx.
+I now have a prescription for Finacea 15% which I am currently patch-testing.
-  - [20% VITAMIN C + E FERULIC ACID SERUM 1 OZ] - (on dry skin)
+  - ~~[20% VITAMIN C + E FERULIC ACID SERUM 1 OZ]~~ - (on dry skin).
+NOTE: I will not repurchase this.
+With the 20-minute waiting times it's way too much hassle for me in the mornings, and I didn't notice much difference, plus it still stings even after several months.
+I may purchase Stratia Rewind to replace it since I like their formulation better.
-  - BHA: [TO - Salicylic Acid 2% Solution] - patch-testing on forehead and chin 20 mins after Vit C OR
-  - AHA: [TO - Lactic Acid 10% HA 2%] - (20 mins after Vit C, only on trouble areas of chin and forehead)
+  - ~~AHA: [TO - Lactic Acid 10% HA 2%]~~ - (20 mins after Vit C, only on trouble areas of chin and forehead).
+This really irritates my skin!
+It takes about 2 days to feel so it took me a while to figure out what the problem was.
+I will not repurchase this.
 - Actives (Tuesday, Thursday)
+  - Stratia Rewind.
+Haven't ordered this yet but I look forward to getting it in the future!
+  - BHA: [TO - Salicylic Acid 2% Solution] - My goal with this was to remove cc's that 0.04% tret has not gotten rid of.
+Maybe 20% successful after 3 months.
+I will probably not repurchase this?
+Haven't noticed much difference and it's so much hassle in the mornings.
+It does not sting at all even on my sensitive skin, though.
+If I can layer it under Stratia Rewind I may continue using it but likely won't repurchase.
-  - [TO - Niacinamide 10% and Zinc 1%] - (after Moist but before Premium on moisturizing days).
-Will probably switch to Stratia Rewind which has a better-supported formulation when this runs out.
+  - ~~[TO - Niacinamide 10% and Zinc 1%]~~ Switching to Stratia Rewind which has a better-supported formulation.
+This also stings a LOT on application and really dries me out so if you have oily skin it might be good for you!
-  - [Azelaic Acid Suspension 10%] - (after Niacinamide).
-Will probably switch to Garden of Wisdom when this runs out as I've seen lots of amazing reviews of it.
-This has a tendency to pill under everything else and looks white and chalky if I use a bit too much.
+  - ~~[Azelaic Acid Suspension 10%]~~ This has a tendency to pill under everything else and looks white and chalky if I use a bit too much.
+Will not repurchase even though I did notice a decrease in redness!

 - Sunscreen:
   - [CANMAKE Mermaid Skin Gel PA++++ SPF 50+], AND
   - [Australian Gold Botanical SPF 50 tinted], (just for the tint and because it dries a beautiful matte texture - it's basically makeup for me.
 I don't apply enough to get SPF benefits from it).